jade-kenneth/ChatApplication/README.md

 HOW TO RUN THE PROGRAM

-TO RUN THE CLIENT - navigate client folder until reach the client folder
+TO RUN THE CLIENT -

-navigate command: cd src/ChatApplication/client and npm start
+navigate command: npm start

 TO RUN THE SERVER - open new terminal